alaframboise/geodev-devlab/README.md

 1. Sign up for a [developer subscription](https://developers.arcgis.com/sign-in/).
 2. Sign in and redeem your voucher code for 1000 credits so you can use ArcGIS Premium services.
 3. Sign up for a CodePen.io account (JavaScript developers only)
-4. Start labs:
-   - Option 1: Follow the ArcGIS Platform labs - for new developers.
-   - Option 2: Pick a lab set - explore functionality.
-   - Option 3: Pic your own set - solve a specific problem.
+4. Labs Part I: Create a mapping app with the ArcGIS Platform
+5. Labs Part II: Explore and extend apps with ArcGIS functionality

-## 1. ArcGIS Platform Labs
+## 1. Part I: Create a mapping app with the ArcGIS Plaform

-These labs will show you how to take advantage of the ArcGIS Platform tools, data and map storage capabilities to build applications fast and effectivley.
+These labs will show you how to take advantage of the ArcGIS Platform tools, data and map storage capabilities to build applications quickly.
 If you are new to ArcGIS, this is a good place to start.
 Be sure to follow them in the order below.

 #### 1. Data
  - [Import data](https://developers.arcgis.com/labs/arcgisonline/import-data/)